On the relative Morrison-Kawamata cone conjecture: Preliminaries

 \begin{remark} In the proof of Theorem \ref{thm: Shokurov}, we use the existence of good minimal models in Step 1 and Step 3.
-In Step 1, this is needed to ensure that the statement of Theorem \ref{thm: Shokurov} holds true for lower dimensional polytopes.
-In Step 3, let $L(\De)'$ be the strict transform of $L(\De)$ on $W'$ (see \eqref{eq: 1}), then we need that $(F', \De'|_{F'})$ has a good minimal model, where $F'$ is a general fiber of $\pi\circ q': W' \to Z'$.
-Therefore, the assumption that ``good minimal models exist for effective klt pairs in dimension $\dim(X/S)$'' can be replaced by the following more precise form:
+In Step 1, this is needed to ensure that the statement of Theorem \ref{thm: Shokurov} holds true for lower-dimensional polytopes.
+In Step 3, let $L'(\De)$ be the strict transform of $L(\De)$ on $W'$, then we need that $(F', L'(\De)|_{F'})$ has a good minimal model, where $F'$ is a general fiber of $\pi\circ q': W' \to Z'$. \end{remark}